-The Department of Music invites applications for a visiting assistant professor specializing in Music Theory, a non-tenure track 9 month appointment beginning August 16, 2021.
+The Department of Music invites applications for an assistant professor specializing in Music Theory.
+This is a tenure track, 9-month appointment beginning August 16, 2022.
 This position offers the opportunity to contribute to the development of an innovative, inclusive music curriculum, in a department of music that is deeply committed to the university's mission to serve the common good.

-- Master’s degree in music theory, composition, or closely related field
+- ABD nearing completion in music theory, composition, or closely related field

 - Experience teaching music theory at the undergraduate level

 - Articulated commitment to diversifying the music theory curriculum

 - Promise of excellence in research

 While not everyone may meet all preferred qualifications, the ideal candidate will bring many of the following: